FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 identify and agree priority works and to ensure that adequate funding is available

-to deliver on these priorities.---
+to deliver on these priorities.
+---
 14

 It is my intention to ensure that a comprehensive, fully costed programme of